Activity note: Hotel check-in from 3:00 p.m.

 Breakfast: In a private section of the hotel’s restaurant, enjoy a buffet including eggs, yogurt, oatmeal, sweet rolls, and fresh fruit, plus coffee, tea, orange juice, water.

-Morning: We will be joined by a local historian from the San Diego Historical Society for an introduction to San Diego’s history.
+Morning: In our private hotel meeting room, we will be joined by a local historian from the San Diego Historical Society for an introduction to San Diego’s history.
 This morning’s lecture will set the stage for our day’s field trips.
 We then set out on our historical journey to the sites where the city was founded beginning with San Diego de Alcala Mission.
 With our Group Leader, we will explore the property and visit the on-site museum.
 Established by the Franciscan missionary Father Junipero Serra in 1769, San Diego de Alcala was the first of 21 California Missions.
 We will then ride to Old Town San Diego State Historic Park, with a stop at the top of Presidio Hill for views of San Diego and the Pacific Ocean on the way.
-As the site of the original fortifications, residents chose to live in the Presidio for protection from potential Native American attacks but moved to the base of the hill as time passed.
+The site of the original fortifications, residents chose to live in the Presidio for protection from potential Native American attacks but moved to the base of the hill as time passed.

 Lunch: At a lively restaurant in Old Town, enjoy a plated meal offering traditional Mexican cuisine such as tacos and enchiladas with an American twist, plus iced tea, water; additional beverages available for purchase.